djeada/Git-Notes/notes/head.md

 ## Detached HEAD

-A "detached <code>HEAD</code>" is when <code>HEAD</code> points to a commit that is not the last commit in any branch.
+When <code>HEAD</code> points to a commit that is not the latest commit in any branch, this is referred to as a "detached <code>HEAD</code>."
-No branch will be updated if you commit in this state.
+If you commit in this situation, no branch will be updated.
-It makes no difference where that commit is.
+It doesn't matter where that commit is.

 Operations that can cause <code>HEAD</code> to get "detached <code>HEAD</code>":